unbxd/js-sdk/README.md

 - **onIntialResultLoad** : This option takes a function which will be executed after rendering of first result page with the search response as its first argument.
 - **onPageLoad** : This option takes a function which will be executed after rendering of new result page from second page with the search response as its first argument.
 - **onNoResult** : This option takes a function which will be executed if there are no results available.
+- **bannerSelector** : The jQuery selector for the container where the banner needs to be displayed.
+- **bannerTemp**: The template to be used when rendering the banner.
 - **fields** : This is an array of all required fields for generating result template.
 This is helpful to load the results faster.
 An example implementation is below.
 	```javascript
 		...